rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Rendering spherical particles.
 PointSprite
 """""""""""""""""""""""""""""""""""""""""""

-Another opportunity to display spheres is an using *PointSprite* plugin.
+Another opportunity to display spheres is by using *PointSprite* plugin.
 This technique requires much less RAM in comparison to Glyphs.

 * "Tools -> Manage Plugins"
 * "PointSprite_Plugin -> Load selected  -> Close"